 All data is useful because it represents customer interaction with your business.
 Such interaction can give you the information you need to survive and expand.
 Here are some of the methods or sources where people can interact with your organization and help you become more data-driven:

-- Customer Service Calls
+- Customer Service and Retention Programs

 - Product Registration Forms

 - Online Market Research Studies

 - Forums or Communities

 When you analyze data, keep an open mind.
 Moreover, reflect on what your data is telling you.
 Consider the quantitative and qualitative aspects and resist jumping to conclusions.
 It would be best if you also were wary of confirmation bias.
 In other words, don’t analyze your data to confirm what you already do or know.

 To improve your products, leverage insights to create data-driven innovation